BrendanD7/Sudoku-DesignPatterns/doc/Decorator.md

  - Increased modularity

 ## How is it used in the Sudoku Program?
-In the Sudoku program the decorator is used to extend the functionality of the GUI by allowing for cells to be coloured.
+In the Sudoku program, the decorator is used to extend the functionality of the GUI by allowing for cells to be coloured.
 A base decorator is defined in the CellDecorator interface, which defines a method to colour cells.

 ### **CellDecorator.java**